flexflow/FlexFlow/.github/README.md

 ssm = ff.SSM("JackFram/llama-68m")
 ssms.append(ssm)
 ```
 Next, we declare the generation configuration and compile both the LLM and SSMs.
 Note that all SSMs should run in the **beam search** mode, and the LLM should run in the **tree verification** mode to verify the speculated tokens from SSMs.
+You can also use the following arguments to specify serving configuration when compiling LLMs and SSMs:

+* max\_requests\_per\_batch: the maximum number of requests to serve in a batch (default: 16)
+* max\_seq\_length: the maximum number of tokens in a request (default: 256)
+* max\_tokens\_per\_batch: the maximum number of tokens to process in a batch (default: 128)

 ```python
 # Create the sampling configs
 generation_config = ff.GenerationConfig(